MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-preparation.md

 For your SQL database, you should run the following database maintenance routine against the DYNAMICS database and all company databases in or Microsoft SQL Server Management Studio.
 The database maintenance routine will help to ensure that your table structure is ready to be upgraded if there are no errors indicated.
 Be sure that there are no allocation or consistency errors in the results.

-If you prefer to perform table maintenance only on the tables that have changed, lists of tables that have changed from previous releases are available on the Dynamics GP 2018 media as part of the Software Developers’ Kit (SDK).
+If you prefer to perform table maintenance only on the tables that have changed, lists of tables that have changed from previous releases are available on the Dynamics GP media as part of the Software Developers’ Kit (SDK).

 > [!NOTE]
 > It’s a good idea to make a second backup after performing table maintenance, but before upgrading to a new version.
 If you have this backup and an expected problem occurs while upgrading, you won’t have to repeat the table maintenance step.

 ## Known issues

-Review the following known issues before upgrading to Dynamics GP 2018.
+Review the following known issues before upgrading to Dynamics GP.
 To be sure that you review the most current known issues, download the latest version of this manual from [CustomerSource](https://mbs.microsoft.com/customersource/northamerica/GP/learning/documentation/system-requirements/dynamicsgpresource#GP2018).

 ### Records that aren’t valid in purchase order tables